cloudcaptainai/helium_flutter/CONTRIBUTING.md

     - Runs the test workflow
     - Creates a git tag with the new version
     - Creates a GitHub release with auto-generated notes

-This workflow handles the release preparation but does not publish to pub.dev directly.

-### 3. Publish to pub.dev (`publish.yml`)

-**Triggers:**
-- When a version tag is pushed (format: `1.2.3`)

-**What it does:**
     - Uses the official Dart team's reusable workflow for publishing
     - Authenticates with pub.dev using OIDC (OpenID Connect)
     - Publishes the package to pub.dev

-This workflow follows the [official Dart automated publishing guide](https://dart.dev/tools/pub/automated-publishing#publishing-packages-using-github-actions) and uses secure, credential-free authentication.
+This workflow handles the release preparation and publishes pub.dev directly (see the [official Dart automated publishing guide](https://dart.dev/tools/pub/automated-publishing#publishing-packages-using-github-actions) for more details).

 ## Release Process